Exerra/karen-bot-docs/README.md

 ## What is Karen Bot

 Karen bot is a Discord bot with many great features.
-It features Reddit® commands, moderation commands, Spotify® commands and much more.
+It features Reddit commands, moderation commands, Spotify commands and much more.

 ## Special thanks to